Angela Featherstone: Producing

 In 2014, she was an adjunct lecturer at the UCLA Professional Producing Program.
-In 2022, she produced, 'L'Étranger'.
+In 2022, she produced L'Étranger.

 Advocacy

-Featherstone, a committed advocate for children in foster care, volunteered with the Children's Action Network curating their Heart Gallery from 2011 to 2019 and served on their Winter Wonderland committee in 2014 and 2015.
+Featherstone, a committed advocate for children in foster care, volunteered with the Children's Action Network, curating their Heart Gallery from 2011 to 2019, and served on their Winter Wonderland committee in 2014 and 2015.
 She also mentored a child in foster care through Kidsave from 2011 to 2020.
+She has described suffering physical, emotional, and sexual abuse when she herself was a foster child.

 In 2021, she founded the nonprofit healing school for youth aging out of foster care, Fosteringcare.org.
 Through this trauma-healing intensive and healing-trade program, she and the founding board members hope to impact the brutal statistics for this extraordinarily vulnerable demographic.

 In 2014, she lectured at the ICAN Nexus Conference on Violence Within the Home and its Effects on Children.
 She continues to lecture and write about healing PTSD, child abuse, human trafficking, and intimacy.
-Her 2015 essay on child sex trafficking for DAME was picked up by Salon.org and MSN and exposed to over seven million viewers.
-2022 marks her 13th year studying moral and spiritual psychology with Rabbi Mordecai Finley, Ph.D.
-Recently, Featherstone served as a consultant on Cracked Up, a Netflix documentary about the effects and healing of trauma.
+Her 2015 essay on child sex trafficking for DAME was picked up by Salon.com and MSN and was read by over seven million viewers.
+Since 2009, she has studied moral and spiritual psychology with Rabbi Mordecai Finley, Ph.D.
+She served as a consultant on Cracked Up, a Netflix documentary about the effects and healing of trauma.